Russia launches air attack on Kyiv hours before NATO summit

-KYIV: Russia launched an overnight air strike on Kyiv in early hours on Tuesday (Jul 11), Ukraine's military said, just hours before the start of the NATO summit in Lithuania that is to tackle security threats from Moscow.
+KYIV: Russia launched an overnight air strike on Kyiv in the early hours of Tuesday (Jul 11), Ukraine's military said, just hours before the start of the NATO summit in Lithuania that is to tackle security threats from Moscow.

 "The enemy attacked Kyiv from the air for the second time this month," Serhiy Popko, a head of Kyiv's military administration, said in a post on the Telegram channel.